sibyl-team/sibyl-team.github.io/index.md

 # Sibyl Team

-Epidemic statistical inference team.
-Statistical inference and machine learning for epidemic reconstruction, risk assessment, and parameter estimations, and more... \[BETTER?\]
+Statistical inference team.
+Development of statistical and machine learning techniques for inference problems in dynamic processes: epidemic reconstruction, risk assessment, epidemic parameters estimations and more.